 To learn more and explore the process of applying to the Running Start program, expand the sections below.

 Steps to Enroll

-Before registering for certain classes, students will need to demonstrate college-level English or math eligibility.
-This can be demonstrated through several methods, such as placement testing, high school transcripts, or SAT and ACT test scores.
+All Running Start students must demonstrate eligibility for either college-level English or college-level math.
+This can be demonstrated through several methods, such as placement testing, test scores, or transcripts.

 - After placement tests, consult with your high school counselor and fill out the Enrollment Verification Form.
 This form must also be signed by a parent or guardian.

 - Submit the online enrollment packet; in order to complete this online enrollment packet you’ll need to have a guardian/parent available to sign the Running Start contract and your Enrollment Verification Form ready to be uploaded.

 - Running Start students must complete a Running Start Enrollment Verification form each quarter.